rebeldisc1/Noahs-Ark/README.md

 FOR NOW, IPADS ARE NOT SUPPORTED.

 Massive thanks to: Linus Henze for making this wonderful exploit & making it usable for a jailbreak.
-Noah's Ark will be released before May 29th. :)
+Noah's Ark will be released before June 7th. :)

 Another massive thanks to: Lars Froder for other tools as well.
 He is an amazing dev.
 Be sure to check out his twitter or follow him sometime.